Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/primal-predator.md

 While in your Bestial form, you can only use your worn equipment, as it merges into your bestial form.
 You are unable to use equipment you must hold with a hand or which require a command word to activate.
 Additionally, all of your speeds are increased by 20 ft., your Armor Class is increased by 2, your size increases by one size to a maximum of Gargantuan, and your Strength score is increased by 4, to a maximum of 30.

 ### Sovereign's Charge
 At 22nd level, when you use your Action to transform, you can move up to your movement speed (post-transformation) and make two melee attacks.
+These attacks deal additional damage equal to your level.

 ### Bestial Ability Score Improvement
 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.